Recent Breaches

 Operational Capability

-Full deployment across defence infrastructure with cleared air-gapped recovery, continuous compliance evidence, and independent communications.
+Full deployment across defence infrastructure with cleared verified baselines, continuous compliance evidence, and independent communications.

 Step 1